opendilab/DI-smartcross/README.md

 and Rainbow DQN RL methods with multi-discrete actions for each crossing, as well as multi-agent RL policies in which each crossing is handled by a individual agent.
 A set of default DI-engine configs is provided for each policy.
 You can check the document of DI-engine to get detail instructions of these configs.

+Here we show RL training sript for sumo envs, same with cityflow env.

 - train RL policies